Dynamic Range Minimum Queries on the Ultra-Wide Word RAM: From Range Minimum Queries to Prefix Minimum on the UWRAM

 The array, the range minimum tree, and the lowest common ancestor data structure use $O(n)$ space.
 Each of the $O(n)$ sequences uses $O(\log n)$ space.
 In total, we use $O(n \log n)$ space and preprocessing time.

 \paragraph{Range Minimum Queries} To answer a $\rmq(i,j)$ query, compute $u = \lca(i, j)$ and the depth $d$ of $u$.
 Read the left and right path sequences of $i$ and $j$ into word sequences denoted $I^r$ and $J^l$, and their corresponding depth sequences into word sequences denoted $DI^r$ and $DJ^l$.
-Then, construct masks $MI^r$ and $MJ^l$ containing $1$s in the positions in $DI^r$ and $DJ^l$ that are greater than $d+1$ and use these to extract the prefixes $\hat{I^r}$ and $\hat{J^l}$ of $I^r$ and $J^l$, respectively, that contains the nodes that have depth greater than $d+1$.
+Then, construct masks $MI^r$ and $MJ^l$ containing $1$s in the positions in $DI^r$ and $DJ^l$ that are greater than $d+1$ and use these to extract the prefixes $\hat{I^r}$ and $\hat{J^l}$ of $I^r$ and $J^l$, respectively, that contain the nodes that have depth greater than $d+1$.
 Finally, compute the weights $W\hat{I^r}$ and $W\hat{J^l}$ of the nodes in $\hat{I^r}$ and $\hat{J^l}$ using two scattered reads, and return $\mini(W\hat{I^r} \cdot W\hat{J^l})$.
 The masks $MI^r$ and $MJ^l$ can be computed in the following way: first we load a word sequence $A$ that has a predefined address $a$ in all the components.
-We write $d+1$ to the memory address $a$, and then use a scattered read with $A$ to get a word sequence $P$ with all the components set to $d+1$.
+We write $d+1$ to the memory address $a$, and then use a scattered read with $A$ to get a word sequence $P$ with all the components set to $d+1$ (this is a general operation that we use to copy a specific value to all components of a word sequence).
 Finally we compare $DI^r$ to $P$ to get $MI^r$, and repeat with $DI^l$ to obtain $MI^l$.
 Thus, all operations take constant time, except $\mini$, which uses $O(t(\log n))$ time.
 In total, we use $O(1 + t(\log n))$~time.

 \paragraph{Updates} To implement $\update(i, \alpha)$, we first set $\weight(i) = \alpha$.
 We read the off-path sequence into a word sequence, denoted $I^o$, and then compute the corresponding sequence of weights $WI^o$ using a scattered read.
 We then compute $P = \pmini(WI^o \cdot \alpha)$ and perform a scattered write with $I^p$ and $P$.
 All operations use constant time, except $\pmini$, which uses $O(t(\log n))$ time.
 In total, we use $O(1 + t(\log n))$.